 Cereals can be fed whole but this depends on the forage being fed.
 If forage quality is high, whole cereals will pass through the rumen before being digested properly, which is wasteful.
-Consider rolling grain when forage has a D-value of 70 or more.
+Consider rolling when forage has a D-value of 70 or more.

-Use the AHDB Blend calculator to work out the composition and cost of a range of different home-mixed feeds - available at beefandlamb.ahdb.org.uk/returns/tools/ blend-calculator/
+Use The AHDB Beef & Lamb Blend calculator to work out the composition and cost of a range of different home-mixed feeds - available at beefandlamb.ahdb.org.uk.